 Redscan is an award-winning provider of managed cyber security services.
 By utilising our deep knowledge of offensive security alongside the latest security tools and intelligence, we help organisations to identify, hunt for and eliminate threats and vulnerabilities across their networks and endpoints.

-The purple team mentality is crucial to Redscan’s approach to cyber security.
+The purple team philosophy is crucial to Redscan’s approach to cyber security.
 Redscan Labs, our threat research and analytics division, provides actionable insight to help our red and blue team hackers, analysts and engineers to continually improve the quality and effectiveness of our services.